Orbit equivalence rigidity of irreducible actions of right-angled Artin groups: Introduction

-We also mention that we actually obtain a slightly stronger statement than Theorem~\ref{theointro:strong-rigidity}, namely: every stable orbit equivalence between the actions $G\actson X$ and $H\actson Y$ has compression 1 (see Section~\ref{sec:soe} for definitions, and Theorems~\ref{theo:join-case} and~\ref{theo:coned-case} for our precise statements).
+We also mention that we actually obtain a slightly stronger statement than Theorem~\ref{theointro:strong-rigidity}, namely: every stable orbit equivalence between the actions $G\actson X$ and $H\actson Y$ has compression 1 (see Section~\ref{sec:soe} for definitions, and Propositions~\ref{theo:join-case} and~\ref{theo:coned-case} for our precise statements).
 In particular, the \emph{fundamental group} of the equivalence relation $\mathcal{R}$ associated to the action $G\actson X$ (i.e.\ the subgroup of $\mathbb{R}_+^*$ consisting of all $t>0$ such that $\mathcal{R}$ is isomorphic to the amplification $\mathcal{R}^t$) is trivial.
-Notice that the class of one-ended centerless right-angled Artin groups contains groups whose $\ell^2$-Betti numbers all vanish (e.g.\ all right-angled Artin groups whose defining graph is a tree of diameter at least $3$, see \cite{DL}), and for these triviality of the fundamental group does not follow from Gaboriau's proportionality principle \cite{Gab-l2}.
-In view of the above, the fundamental group of the von Neumann algebra $L^\infty(X)\rtimes G$ (defined by Murray and von Neumann in \cite{MvN2} as the subgroup of $\mathbb{R}_+^*$ consisting of all $t>0$ such that $L^\infty(X)\rtimes G$ is isomorphic to the amplification $(L^\infty(X)\rtimes G)^t$) is also trivial.
+Notice that the class of one-ended right-angled Artin groups with trivial center contains groups whose $\ell^2$-Betti numbers all vanish (e.g.\ all right-angled Artin groups whose defining graph is a tree of diameter at least $3$, see \cite{DL}), and for these triviality of the fundamental group does not follow from Gaboriau's proportionality principle \cite{Gab-l2}.
+As a consequence, the fundamental group of the group measure space von Neumann algebra $L^\infty(X)\rtimes G$ (defined by Murray and von Neumann in \cite{MvN,MvN2} as the subgroup of $\mathbb{R}_+^*$ consisting of all $t>0$ such that $L^\infty(X)\rtimes G$ is isomorphic to the amplification $(L^\infty(X)\rtimes G)^t$) is also trivial.
+Indeed, this again follows from the analogous result for $\calr$ precisely because $L^\infty(X)\rtimes G$ has a unique Cartan subalgebra -- this reduction is at the heart of many remarkable results in deformation/rigidity theory \cite{Pop3}.

 Using general techniques from measured group theory, developed in successive works of Furman \cite{Fur-oe}, Monod and Shalom \cite{MS}, and Kida \cite{Kid-oe}, Theorem~\ref{theointro:strong-rigidity} yields a superrigidity theorem within the class of mildly mixing group actions.
 Recall that an action of a countable group $G$ on a standard probability space $X$ is \emph{mildly mixing} if for every non-singular properly ergodic action of $G$ on a standard probability measure space $Y$, the diagonal $G$-action on $X\times Y$ is ergodic.
 Recall also that two measure-preserving actions $G_1\actson X_1$ and $G_2\actson X_2$ of countable groups on standard probability spaces are \emph{virtually conjugate} if there exist short exact sequences $1\to F_i\to G_i\to \bar{G}_i\to 1$ with $F_i$ finite, finite-index subgroups $\bar{G}_i^0\subseteq\bar{G}_i$, and conjugate actions $\bar{G}^0_i\actson X'_i$ (through an isomorphism between $\bar{G}_1^0$ and $\bar{G}_2^0$) such that for every $i\in\{1,2\}$, the action $\bar{G}_i\actson X_i/F_i$ is induced from $\bar{G}_i^0\actson X'_i$ as in \cite[Definition~2.1]{Kid-oe}.